Software Safety Demonstration and Idemnification: The cone formalism

 \begin{definition} Let $\Con{C}$ be a cone.
-Its \emph{edge}, written $\edge{\Con{C}}$, is the collection of edge steps of all member localized predecessor walks. \end{definition}
+Its \emph{edge}, written $\edge{\Con{C}}$, is the collection of edge steps of all member bounded predecessor trajectories. \end{definition}

-\begin{definition} An \emph{acyclic} cone has no cycle (loop) in its path projection $\overline{\mho}_\Lambda$ (see \S\ref{D:EXTENDED_PROJECTION}). \end{definition}
+\begin{definition} An \emph{acyclic} cone has no cycle (loop) in its path projection $\overline{\mho}_\Lambda$ (see \S\ref{D:SEQUENCE_PROJECTION}). \end{definition}

-\begin{theorem} The acyclic cone $\Con{C}$ and $\edge{\Con{C}}$ are in one-to-one correspondence via the edge step relation of a localized predecessor walk. \end{theorem} \begin{proof} Assume the opposite: there are different localized predecessor walks with the same edge step.
-Let $\Stplc{u}$ and $\Stplc{v}$ be two different walks with common edge step $\Stplc{s}_\text{common}$.
+\begin{theorem} The acyclic cone $\Con{C}$ and $\edge{\Con{C}}$ are in one-to-one correspondence via the edge triune step relation of a bounded predecessor trajectory. \end{theorem} \begin{proof} Assume the opposite: there are different bounded predecessor trajectories with the same edge triune step.
+Let $\ConfigScript{u}$ and $\ConfigScript{v}$ be two different trajectories with common edge triune step $\Stplc{a}_\text{common}$.

-Suppose $\Card{\Stplc{u}} = m$ and $\Card{\Stplc{v}} = n$, so the indexes of $\Stplc{s}_\text{common}$ are $-(m-1)$ and $-(n-1)$ respectively.
+Suppose $\Card{\ConfigScript{u}} = m$ and $\Card{\ConfigScript{v}} = n$, so the indexes of $\Stplc{a}_\text{common}$ are $-(m-1)$ and $-(n-1)$ respectively.

-We assert that if $\Stplc{u}_{-(m-1)+i} = \Stplc{v}_{-(n-1)+i}$ for some $0 \leq i$, then $\Stplc{u}_{-(m-1)+(i+1)} = \Stplc{v}_{-(n-1)+(i+1)}$.
+We assert that if $\ConfigScript{u}_{-(m-1)+i} = \ConfigScript{v}_{-(n-1)+i}$ for some $0 \leq i$, then $\ConfigScript{u}_{-(m-1)+(i+1)} = \ConfigScript{v}_{-(n-1)+(i+1)}$.